Wow, Ive been getting some great feedback on this blog and heres the first bit of reader email.

 You can turn off your brain, shake up your attitude and give yourself a kick in the pants with a stiff drink.
 After all these years of equating alcohol with good times, it feels great to have a drink after work.
 Its that climax at the end of the masturbation that is your day job.
 However, the pavlovian trigger of drinking doesnt really give you pleasure it just numbs you until you feel comfortable in your skin.
 Thats all fine and dandy after an especially hard day at work, or during a celebration but for people like us it becomes a habit that eventually numbs us to the point of depression.

 Thats why its so hard, and it sucks because the hardest part isnt NOT DRINKING, its unplugging your brain from the triggers that make you want to drink.
 Some people need to uncover some childhood trauma to help them out, some people need to forgive themselves for something they did, I think people like us need to add more value to our lives in order to make it worth living without the constant burden of alcohol.
 Once were amazing people with too little free time to be boozing, we wont want to spend our evenings in a melancholy state of numbed bliss.

 Thanks for reading this post.
-Check out the first post, and the About Page for more info on what this is all about.
+Check out the first post for more info on what this is all about.
 My advice and anecdotes are to be taken as entertainment and for inspirational purposes (definition: I’m NOT a doctor or addictions professional).
 If you think you have a serious drinking problem please visit a doctor.
 If you’re worried about telling a family doctor, you can always try a walk-in clinic or try this resource for help with substance abuse in Canada.